What is Mediation

 Mediation is a process in which an independent, professionally trained mediator helps the parties to improve their communication and in some casses to work out arrangements.

 Workplace mediation focuses on conflicts between colleagues and inter-organizational relations in general.

 Family mediation helps you to find solutions for you, your children and your finances in case of a separation and can help to improve communication in general as well.

 Mediation helps the parties to stay in control.

-I will help you find a solution which works for you both and will explain what needs to happen to make an agreement between you legally binding.
+I will help you find a solution which works for you both or if an agreement cannot be reached, I will help you find a way to communicate about this.